Loading...

 Good luck, and if you maintain your own translated firmware, please let us know!

-You need the DGUS v8.2.1.14.x software for editing the touch screen.
+You need for editing the touch screen.

 To build a firmware archive for distribution, use the build.cmd